khaimcc/khaimcc/README.md

 Hello, I'm Khai McCaskill.

-I was born and raised on the East Coast of the US and am a big Baltimore Ravens fan.
+I was born and raised in Delaware and am a big baltimore ravens fan.

 Currently, I'm a freshman ('26) computer engineering major at UD in the Honors College.
 My interests include